Taludas/WholesomeHaciendaHaul/Readme.md

 Upon popular demand, I decided to split the mod into modules. **ALL** Modules require the Base Module to be inside your mod folder.
 All other modules are optional.
 Following is a brief overview about each modules features:

-Pick and choose what ever combination is your favourite :D
+Pick and choose what ever combination is your favorite :D

 * Base:
     ![banner](https://user-images.githubusercontent.com/64583643/170326044-14f16f0a-9854-40e2-af8c-aba3b4ea021d.png)